kiabuzz/TreeLUT/README.md

 TreeLUT is a Python package for implementing gradient boosted decision trees (GBDTs) in hardware.
 It provides a tool to convert XGBoost models into Verilog files using an efficient quantization scheme, hardware architecture, and pipelining strategy.

 TreeLUT has been developed as a part of the following publication.
-The paper is availale on [ACM DL](https://dl.acm.org) and [arXiv](https://arxiv.org).
+The paper is availale on [ACM DL](https://doi.org/10.1145/3706628.3708877) and [arXiv](https://doi.org/10.48550/arXiv.2501.01511).

 > Alireza Khataei and Kia Bazargan.
 2025.
 TreeLUT: An Efficient Alternative to Deep Neural Networks for Inference Acceleration Using Gradient Boosted Decision Trees.
-In Proceedings of the 2025 ACM/SIGDA International Symposium on Field Programmable Gate Arrays (FPGA ’25).
+In Proceedings of the 2025 ACM/SIGDA International Symposium on Field Programmable Gate Arrays (FPGA ’25), February 27-March 1, 2025, Monterey, CA, USA.
 ACM, New York, NY, USA, 11 pages.

 ## Installation
 Use the following commands to clone the repository and install the package.